 Introduction

 The security and privacy of electronically stored data requires that access to that data is controlled.
-A username and password combination continues to be the most common form of access control.
+A username and password combination continues to be the most common form of .
 While more secure alternatives for authentication and authorization are available, passwords are easy to use and cost-effective to implement.
 Unfortunately, attackers that users have limitations when choosing passwords and that those limitations introduce vulnerabilities that they can take advantage of to gain illicit access.

 In this paper, common poor practices and well-known vulnerabilities created by those practices are reviewed first.
 Next, the consequences of such vulnerabilities are described.
 Then a series of recommendations for password use are presented in a form that is easily understood by end-users.
 Finally, additional challenges are considered and a conclusion is offered.